jimthoburn/picture-gallery/README.markdown

 You can remix this project on Glitch 🎏
 https://glitch.com/edit/#!/picture-gallery

-### Running locally

-To run the project locally on your computer, you can follow these steps:
+### Generating images and albums

+If you have a lot of images, you can run the project locally and automatically generate data for the albums.

+Here are the basic steps:

 1. Install Node 12.13.0 LTS or newer
 https://nodejs.org